curtsinger-lab/riker/docs/new-rebuild.md

 ### b.
 If C's parent command D is marked MayRun, mark D as MustRun
 Command C has been marked MustRun, so it will run on the next iteration.
 If C's parent D is marked MayRun, it could run on some future iteration.
 Because we only want to run C a single time, we'll preemptively mark D as MustRun to be sure we never have to run C twice.
 We'll eventually drop this requirement.

-### 6. For each command D that produces uncached input V to C: if D is already marked MustRun, mark C as MustRun.
-Otherwise mark D as MayRun.
+### 6. For each command D that produces uncached input V to C: mark D as MayRun.
 Command C has been marked MayRun.
 If we might need to run C, then we might need to run any command D that produces its input.
-If D already must run, C's input could change so run both C and D.

 ### 7. For each command D that consumes output V from C: mark D as MayRun
 Command C has been marked MayRun.
 If C may run, it may produce different outputs.
 Any command D that reads them might also need to run.